Understanding Elavil (Amitriptyline)

 - Taking Elavil after it’s no longer needed or for longer than prescribed

 - Losing interest in activities previously engaged in, including school, work, relationships, and hobbies

 - Needing more and more Elavil to elicit the same effects

 - Spending the majority of the day thinking about Elavil: how to get more, the effects it produces, and when to use it

 - Constantly using the medication and being unable to stop

 - Sudden changes in physical appearance, hygiene, and behavior

 Another telling sign of Elavil addiction is abusing the medication in combination with another substance to produce a greater sense of euphoria.
-Alcohol is commonly abused alongside Elavil because it heightens the side effects of both, causing the individual to experience a more intense sedation or high.
-People might also use Elavil as a way to come down from stimulant drugs, such as cocaine or Adderall.
+Alcohol is commonly abused alongside Elavil because the two substances heighten each others’ effects, causing the individual to experience a more intense sedation or high.
+People might also use Elavil as a way to come down from Stimulant drugs, such as Cocaine or Adderall.

-When someone that is addicted to Elavil attempts to stop taking it or reduce doses, he or she will start to experience withdrawal symptoms.
+When those addicted to Elavil attempt to stop taking it or reduce doses, they will start to experience withdrawal symptoms.
 The severity of withdrawal is dependent on a variety of factors such as the time span over which the drug was taken, the dosage, and the physiology of the individual taking Elavil.